ebootehsaz/TicTacToe/README.md

 * Add functionality to play multiple games at once, essentially a lobby with current games with friends
 * Improve code (remove the bugs that haunt me)

-I hope this gave you some insight into what went into making an app which seems so simple at first site, and for people looking to develop something similar I truly hope this Information benefited you.
+I hope this gave you some insight into what went into making an app which seems so simple at first, and for people looking to develop something similar I truly hope this Information benefited you.
 #

+Find a friend, try the game!
+If you have any question, advice, or need to reach out for any reason, feel free: ethanb@nyu.edu

 <a href="https://apps.apple.com/us/app/tic-tac-toe-modern/id1641960233?itsct=apps_box_badge&amp;itscg=30200" style="display: inline-block; overflow: hidden; border-radius: 13px; width: 250px; height: 83px;"><img src="https://tools.applemediaservices.com/api/badges/download-on-the-app-store/black/en-us?size=250x83&amp;releaseDate=1661558400&h=67b831a8083db7c1e8ade56ea92326b9" alt="Download on the App Store" style="border-radius: 13px; width: 250px; height: 83px;"></a>